 I am interested in how readily we fill the gaps in our comprehension with stories, pictures and metaphors and how problematic these can be when relied upon to make decisions or form opinions.

-Along with building on long standing collaborative projects, such as my work with Dr Daniel Crow, I am currently developing these themes in relation to contemporary populism and the role of social media and AI in contemporary public discourse.
+Along with building on long standing collaborative projects, such as my work with physicist Dr Daniel Crow, I am currently developing these themes in relation to contemporary populism and the role of social media and AI in contemporary public discourse.

-I’m excited to have been selected for a Bogliasco Fellowship this Spring (2018) to develop a libretto for a new opera exploring the rise of Donald Trump through the lens of white working class America and its love affair with professional wrestling; joining the talented team of Liam Wade (composer), Mark Johnson (Dramaturge) and Julia Mintzer (director).’
+I’m excited to have been selected for a Bogliasco Fellowship this Spring (2018) to develop a libretto for a new opera exploring the rise of populism through the lens of white working class America and its love affair with professional wrestling; joining the talented team of Liam Wade (composer), Mark Johnson (Dramaturge) and Julia Mintzer (director).’

 2018 Stowe Gallery, Ordering the Cosmos, January